Health Insurance

 Is insurance considered a good investment?

 Insurance is primarily a risk-transfer tool, not a traditional investment.
 For most term, auto, and homeowners policies, you will receive a financial ROI only in years when you file a claim.
-However, the risk-adjusted value — what you would have paid out of pocket without coverage — often makes insurance financially rational even in no-claim years, particularly for high-value assets.
+The risk-adjusted value, what you would have paid out of pocket without coverage, often makes insurance financially rational even in no-claim years, particularly for high-value assets.
+Treating insurance as an investment vehicle in the same category as stocks or bonds sets the wrong expectations.

 What is the average ROI on a homeowners insurance policy?